The Green Fisherman: Role

 The Green Fisherman is an ogre who dwells in a sea cave on the coast of Busy Bee Island (Isola delle Api Industriose) where he lives on a diet seemingly composed entirely of sea life.
 He is described as "...so ugly, he looked like a sea monster.
 Instead of hair, he had on his head a dense clump of green grass; green was the skin on his body, green were his eyes, green was his long beard which drooped downwards.
 He looked like a great lizard erected on its hind legs."

 Encountered in chapter XXVIII, the Fisherman accidentally captures Pinocchio in his net while fishing.
 He is surprised that Pinocchio is able to talk, but does not understand when he identifies himself as a "puppet".
 The Fisherman deduces that Pinocchio is a kind of rare "puppet-fish" and refuses to let Pinocchio escape.
 When Pinocchio breaks down in despair, the Fisherman decides to fry him.
 Just as the Fisherman is about to lower Pinocchio into a frying pan, his cave is visited by a mastiff named Alidoro, attracted by the smell.
 The mastiff, upon recognizing Pinocchio, pounces on the Fisherman and takes the puppet away.

 Media portrayals

-The Fisherman has so far appeared in three film adaptations of Collodi's book:
+The Fisherman has so far appeared in three film adaptations of Collodi's book and also in other media: